Israel Englander: Millennium Management

-In 1989, Englander started Millennium Management with Ronald Shear - whom he knew from his time at the American Stock Exchange - with $35 million in seed money (including $5 million from Englander himself and another $2 million from the Belzberg family).
+In 1989, Englander started Millennium Management with Ronald Shear—whom he knew from his time at the American Stock Exchange—with $35 million in seed money (including $5 million from Englander himself and another $2 million from the Belzberg family).
 The firm got off to a rough start and Shear left in 1990.
-Since then, Englander has grown Millennium into a $39.2 billion (under management) enterprise by using investment strategies like statistical arbitrage (quantitative analysis); fundamental long-short pairing; merger arbitrage (taking advantage of price differentials between a buy-out target company's stock price and bid price) and convertible arbitrage (taking advantage of price differentials between a company's stock price and convertible bond or stock warrant price).
-At any given time, Millennium holds thousands of investment positions and makes over 2 million trades on an average day.
-At the end of 2019, Millennium had 2,900 employees in more than 12 offices in the United States, Europe and Asia.
+Since then, Englander has grown Millennium into a $39.2 billion (under management) enterprise by using investment strategies like statistical arbitrage (quantitative analysis); fundamental long-short investing; merger arbitrage (taking advantage of price differentials between a buy-out target company's stock price and bid price) and convertible arbitrage (taking advantage of price differentials between a company's stock price and convertible bond or stock warrant price).
+At any given time, Millennium holds thousands of investment positions and makes over 10 million trades on an average day.
+As of 2025, Millennium had 6,300+ employees in 18 primary offices in the United States, Europe, and Asia.